Intelligent Agent eXecution Tracker (IAXT)

 • 01

-Free forever.
+Free to download.
 No account, no signup, no upsell.
 Drag-and-drop DMG, launch once, done.

 • 02

 Nothing leaves your machine.
-No network calls.
 No telemetry.
 No analytics.
+Zero network calls unless you explicitly click Check for Updates.
 Data sits in ~/Library/Logs/IAXT/, openable with sqlite3, deletable with rm -rf.

 • 03

-Zero performance impact.
-Passive observation only — IAXT never blocks, intercepts, or modifies anything.
-Your agents don't know it exists.
+No noticeable slowdown.
+Passive observation only.
+IAXT never blocks, intercepts, or modifies anything.
+Your agents don't know it exists, and neither will your build times.

 How it works